lmb-embrapa/machado/docs/source/load_ontologies.rst

 Removing an ontology
 --------------------

-If, by any reason, you need to remove an ontology you should use the command remove_ontology.
+If, by any reason, you need to remove an ontology you should use the command *remove_ontology*.
 Most data files you'll load depend on the ontologies (eg. fasta, gff, blast).
 You should **never** delete an ontology after having data files loaded.

 .. code-block:: bash